untoldengine/UntoldEngine/docs/API/UsingUntoldEngineCLI.md

 `--align-yaw-degrees` about the entity's +Y axis, `--align-scale` uniform and greater than zero.
-Each option left out keeps the value the entity's existing link stores (identity when there is none and at least one is given); `--clear-alignment` drops the alignment; with no alignment option at all the stored alignment is carried over unchanged. `--list` prints it after the exposure (`align (x, y, z) m, yaw d°, scale s`).
+Each option left out keeps the value the entity's existing link stores (identity when there is none and at least one is given); `--clear-alignment` drops the alignment; with no alignment option at all the stored alignment is carried over unchanged — also when `--payload` names a different capture than the link had, with a warning that names the old
+payload: an alignment registers one capture to one mesh, so pass `--clear-alignment` or the new capture's `--align-*` values then (the other tunables go back to their option defaults on every re-link). `--list` prints it after the exposure (`align (x, y, z) m, yaw d°, scale s`).

 ---